tmcgrath/cassandra-ingest/README.md

 In databases, change data capture (CDC) is a set of software design patterns used to determine (and track) the data that has changed so that action can be taken using the changed data.
 [1]

-In other words, for this tutorial, a mySQL CDC origin will allows us to determine the insert, update or delete mutations in near real-time and mimic these operations into the Cassandra destination.
+In other words, for this tutorial, a mySQL CDC origin will allow us to determine the insert, update or delete mutations in near real-time in order to translate these operations into our Cassandra destination.

-StreamSets has many options for CDC databases out-of-the-box including Oracle, Microsoft SQL Server, Mongo, PostgreSQL and mySQL.
+StreamSets has many out-of-the-box options for CDC enabled databases including Oracle, Microsoft SQL Server, Mongo, PostgreSQL and mySQL.
 [2]

 When implementing CDC patterns, you usually start with a few high-level choices:

 * Do you want to perform logical or physical deletes from origin to destination?
 Depends on design of origin.
+Is the origin performing physical deletes?
 Logical deletes are often referred to as "soft deletes" where a column is updated to indicate if a record has been deleted or not; i.e. a boolean `deleted` column or an `operation_type` column indicator.

 * Do you want to perform logical or physical updates?
-When an update happens at the source RDBMS, do you want to update the record in the destination or do you want to perform write a new record with a logical update.
+When an update happens at the source RDBMS, do you want to update the record in the destination or do you want to write a new record with a logical update.
 As an example of logical update, you may have a data model with an `operation_type` column with int value indicators for INSERT, UPDATE or DELETE.
 An `operation_type` column is often paired with with a `created_at` timestamp column.
 These two columns would allow you to have a running history of updates to a particular entity.  (or even deletes if you choose)

-In this tutorial, we're going to implement the logical instead of physical approach when collecting mutations to Cassandra destination.
+You have options.
+In this tutorial, we're going to implement the logical instead of physical approach when collecting RDBMS mutations to the Cassandra destination.

-In this tutorial and following screencast, we'll go with the retain history approach.
+In the logical approach, we will be retaining a history of source mutations.
 See FAQ section below for alternatives.

+Let's take a look at example

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-yH0aMgAMhQ"><img src="images/cassandra-ingest-with-streamsets-part-3.png" alt="Cassandra Ingest from RDBMS with StreamSets Part 3 Screencast" /></a>

 #### Key Deliverables

-In this second data pipeline example, we showed how implement CDC from mySQL to Cassandra using a **_streaming_** pipeline.
-As opposed to the first example which was a one-time **_batch_** pipeline, this pipeline is intended to run continuously.
+In this second data pipeline example, we showed CDC from mySQL to Cassandra using a **_streaming_** pipeline.
+This is different from the first example which was a one-time **_batch_** pipeline.
+This pipeline is intended to run continuously.

-We chose the approach or logical updates and deletes.
+We chose the approach of logical updates and deletes vs. physical.

 #### StreamSets Configuration

 Let's review how this pipeline is configured in the following screencast

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=_3nOPu5sfkc"><img src="images/cassandra-ingest-with-streamsets-part-4.png" alt="Cassandra Ingest from RDBMS with StreamSets Part 4 Screencast" /></a>

+### Conclusion

+In this tutorial, you saw how to batch load and stream changes from a RDBMS to Cassandra using StreamSets.
+If you have any questions or suggestions for improvement, let me know!

 #### FAQ